t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 This improves scalability and reliability, since servers or worker threads can be replicated.
 It also improves visibility because message traces contain all the information to understand the logged interactions.
+Requests can also be routed individually, as an intermediary finds everything it needs in the request itself.
+In contrast, with sessions, a routing decision is either made once at the start and then serves every request that follows, or it has to evaluate the history of requests.
 Furthermore, the Stateless constraint enables caching.

 For IoT, the scaling properties of REST become particularly important.